HB4476 S JUD AM #1

 (G) Any offenses listed in §61-8D-1 et seq. of this code.

-(6) “Unfounded” means evidence exists that proves no crime occurred or an alleged crime where the alleged victim has recanted.
+(6) “Unfounded” means evidence developed after reasonable investigation and supported by proper documentation proving no crime occurred or where the alleged victim has recanted.

 §15-9B-2.
 Powers and duties of the commission.